-There’s nothing better than a hot, bubbling pot of homemade soup on a cold winter night.
+There's nothing better than a hot, bubbling pot of homemade soup on a cold winter night, especially like this Hearty Winter Vegetable Soup.
 And this veggie soup packs protein, tons of flavor, and the nutrients you need to stay healthy all season long.
-It’s also easy to customize using the veggies in your kitchen, and makes a perfect family-friendly meal to feed a crowd.
+It's also easy to customize using the veggies in your kitchen, and makes a perfect family-friendly meal to feed a crowd.

 Ingredients for Winter Vegetable Soup

 Here's what you need to make this hearty and healthy veggie-packed soup for winter:

 Cannellini beans.
 Feel free to use a different kind of bean if you prefer, such as pinto or red kidney beans.

 Vegetable stock.
 Use store-bought (low-sodium) or make your own!

 Bone broth.
 This adds healthy collagen and protein, but you can omit the bone broth for a vegetarian/vegan version.